-Our first stop is the Drumbeg stone circle, one of Ireland's most popular stone circles dating back over 5000 years.
-Consisting of 17 pillar stones, of which 13 remain, some standing as high as 2m.
-This was a place of pagan worship, in those pre-Christian days.
+Our first stop is the Drombeg Stone Circle, one of Ireland's most popular stone circles dating back over 5000 years.
+Consisting of 17 pillar stones, of which 13 remain.
+This was a place of pagan worship in pre-Christian days.
 We can see how the stone age people lived with their cooking areas and many of their other traits.

 Scenic drive through Glandore and Union Hall

-This beautiful drive takes us along the coastal route between these 2 beautiful villages.
+This beautiful drive takes us along the coastal route between these two beautiful villages.
 Glandore is a known holiday area for many Ireland's celebrities and high rollers.
 Union Hall is Cork's best known fishing village with fisherman heading to sea on a daily basis and bringing back fine catch from the very fertile Celtic Sea.
-This drive is truly inspiring.

 Situated in the most colorful town of Timoleague with its array of multi-colored houses we stop to explore the 13th century Timoleague Abbey founded by Darthmount McCormick McCarthy king of Desmond.
 It will introduce us to how Christian Communicty existed in the early ages.